Listed with permission from Holistic Living Guide

 In shamanism, power animals are wild.
-They come to us on the etheric, sometimes physical plane to assist with our accessing inner strengths on our personal journey through life.
+They come to us on the etheric, sometimes physical plane to assist with our accessing inner strengths on our personal journeys through life.
 Pets are not considered power animals, except in the case of a rare exception.

 I am not a shaman.
 I am just an animal communicator who happens to honor pets as tame as they are, as power animals, except in the case of a rare exception.
-I use the shamanic phrase, power animal, loosely in the hopes of inspiring people to witness their pets as truly magnificent spiritual beings, capable of empowering us in generous ways.
+I use the shamanic phrase, power animal, loosely in the hopes of inspiring people to witness their pets as truly magnificent spiritual beings capable of empowering us in generous ways.

 As an animal communicator, I come into contact with pets living under restrictive conditions where their humans focus on their cute looks instead of calling forth their inner mystical selves.
-Relationships between humans and their pets often fail to fulfill their potential as opportunities for growth, self-discovery and emotional evolution for all involved.
+Relationships between humans and their pets often fail to fulfill their potentials as opportunities for growth, self-discovery and emotional evolution for all involved.

 Humans do not have a copyright on most traits we mistakenly call, human.

-I once had an encounter with a tiny, silver insect curved like a comma, no bigger than the tip of my pinkie.
-In a sense it was my power animal with wonderful insights for me.
-I had never seen the species before, or, again to this day.
+Once, I had an encounter with a tiny, silver insect shaped like a comma no bigger than the tip of my pinkie.
+I had not seen the species before, or, again to this day.
 It was on a rock close to the one where I sat outside my door in Sedona, AZ.

-Staring into its eye, I was struck by the energetic power of this mini being.
+Staring into its eye, I was struck by the energetic power of this mini-being.

 Once inside, the first to greet me was a tired, faded green hardcover book published in the early fifties.
 Kinship with All Life, by Allen Boone.
 I condescended to take it off the shelf, thinking my thoughts about animals transcended anything possible in this old book.

-Thank you, Allen Boone and Strongheart.
+Thank you, Allen Boone, and Strongheart.

-Like me, she often acts tough to make up for her size.
+Like me, she sometimes acts tough to make up for her size.
 A Napoleonic Complex.
-And like me, she can be stubborn and hard of hearing sometimes to the point of exasperation.
-Not even my hundred and something pounds is enough weight to pull her fifteen pounds in my direction.
+And like me, when sometimes asked to do something, she can be stubborn and hard of hearing, unless I first humble myself by saying in a most sincere tone of respect: “Please.”

 Respect.
 A big issue for Sweetgrass, for all us live beings, tame and wild.